corentin-begne/phalconTool/README.md

 So it generate a build.js file in the action directory, it will be automaticaly used in the production environnement.

 ### Websocket
-There's a websocket server with room and users management which could be start on command line :
+There's a websocket server with room and users management supporting ssl connection which could be start on command line :
 ```
 phalcon server:start
 ```